Lokankara/Quiz/src/main/resources/quiz-set_4.md

 - Puppet Enterprise

 **Explanation:**
-"Git" is incorrect; OpsWorks does not manage Git.
+Git is incorrect; OpsWorks does not manage Git.
-"Rsync" is incorrect; OpsWorks does not manage Rsync.
+Rsync is incorrect; OpsWorks does not manage Rsync.
-"FlashCopy" is incorrect; unrelated.
+FlashCopy is incorrect; unrelated.
-"Chef Automate" is correct.
+Chef Automate is correct.
 OpsWorks provides managed Chef Automate instances.
-"Puppet Enterprise" is correct.
+Puppet Enterprise is correct.
 OpsWorks also supports managed Puppet Enterprise.

 ---